mkner/arduino-device-controller-design/README.md

-The course provides engaging and often brilliant lectures but minimal or missing documentation, diagrams, schematics, spec sheets, etc. So the major challange was to create the projects from practically from ground up based on the general presentation in the lectures.
+The course provides engaging and often brilliant lectures but minimal or missing documentation, diagrams, schematics, spec sheets, etc. So the major challange was to create the projects from practically from ground up based on the general presentations in the lectures.
 Part lists had to be put together, the parts ordered and finding the best equivalents to the Troyka modules that were highlighted in the course that are not readily available.
 And schematics and board layouts put had to be put together and then jetisoned for a more ideal solution with the actual physical layout, wiring, testing for